brmedeiros/dicey9000/README.md

       increases by one if the die rolls a '1'.
   * x(explode_value), +(roll_modifier), ?(success_condition) and g(glitch_value)
     are optional entries. g and glitch_value require a success condition.

+#### Initiative manager for Shadowrun 4e

+Activate the initiative manager by typing

+  `!r init (name) (initiative_value)`

+A character with initiative attribute equal to initiative_value rolls (initiative_value)d6 + (initiative_value).

+  * The character name and initiative_value will be recorded.
+  * More characters can be recorded with repeated use of the above command.
+  * The initiative_value for a character can be updated with the above command by repeating the name and changing the initiative_value.

+Roll the initiative for all the recorded characters by typing

+  `!r next`

+The initiative results will be shown from the highest to the lowest, with possible glitches and critical glitches also displayed.

 #### Help